Automattic/jetpack/docs/development-environment.md

 * #### Composer

-	Jetpack includes a number of packages such as the `jetpack-logo` and to use these packages you need Composer, the PHP package manager.

-	It's also necessary to use the PHP CodeSniffer that ensures your code follows code standards.
+	Composer is a PHP package manager and it's used to install packages that are required to run development tools and build projects.

 	 * ##### Installing Composer on macOS